Infomaker/newspilot-writer-releasenotes/index.md

 ---
 layout: full-width
-title: Digital Writer release notes
+title: Naviga Writer release notes
 ---

 <div class="jumbotron">
-<h1>Digital Writer release notes</h1>
+<h1>Naviga Writer release notes</h1>
 <p class="lead">
-  This site contains release notes for Newpilot Writer and accompanying projects.
+  This site contains release notes for Naviga Writer and accompanying projects.
 </p>
 <p>
   Please consider each consecutive release note when upgrading a service to a newer version, there might be